Current Work:

-As a Postdoctoral Research Associate at University of Massachusetts, I am working with a team of UMass scientists, MassDEP, and collaborators statewide to monitor the health (hydrology | ecology | geomorphology) of the state’s salt marshes and restoration project efficacy.
+As a Postdoctoral Research Associate at University of Massachusetts, I work with a team of UMass scientists, and marsh scientists and practitioners statewide, to optimize the monitoring of the state’s salt marshes and evaluate restoration project efficacy.

 Past work: